Danske Bank (Northern Ireland)

-Northern Bank Limited T/A Danske Bank is a retail bank in Northern Ireland.
-Northern Bank is one of the oldest banks in Ireland having been formed in 1809, and forms part of one of the Big Four banks in Ireland.
+Northern Bank Limited, trading as Danske Bank, is a retail bank in Northern Ireland.
+Northern Banking Company Limited was formed from a private bank, with the Deed of Partnership being signed on 1 August 1824.
+It is one of the oldest banks in Ireland with its private banking history dating back to 1809.
 Northern Bank took on the name of its parent company Danske Bank as its trading name in November 2012.
-It is a leading bank in Northern Ireland and a growing bank in Great Britain.
-In Northern Ireland the Bank issues its own banknotes.
+It operates in Northern Ireland and Great Britain.
+In Northern Ireland, the Bank issues its own banknotes.

 Danske Bank is a standalone business unit within the Danske Bank Group and operates under a UK banking licence.

 History

-Northern Bank was founded in Belfast in 1809 as the Northern Banking Partnership.
+A private Northern Bank was founded in Belfast in 1809 as the Northern Banking Partnership.
 Those partners were Belfast merchants John Hamilton, Hugh Montgomery, James Orr and John Sloan.
-In 1824 it became a Joint Stock bank called The Northern Bank Ltd. The bank expanded across Ireland, opening its first branch in the south in 1840.
+On 1 August 1824 it became a Joint Stock bank called The Northern Banking Company Limited.
+The bank expanded across Ireland, opening its first branch in the south in 1840.

-In 1965, the Northern Banking Company Limited was acquired by the Midland Bank, a London-based bank which had acquired the Belfast Bank in 1917.
-In 1970, the Midland's two Northern Ireland subsidiaries were merged to form Northern Bank Limited.
+On 1 January 1929 the name of the bank was changed from Northern Banking Company Limited to Northern Bank Limited.
+In 1965, the Northern Bank Limited was acquired by the Midland Bank, a London-based bank which had acquired the Belfast Banking Company in 1917.
+In 1970, the Midland's two Northern Ireland subsidiaries were merged with the name of the merged bank continuing as Northern Bank Limited.
 Under Midland's ownership, Northern Bank shared its parent company's branding and the Griffin logo.

-In 1986, Midland re-organised its British and Irish operations, and as part of this process it separated its Northern Bank branches in the Republic of Ireland and transferred into a newly formed company called Northern Bank (Ireland) Limited.
+In 1986 Midland re-organised its British and Irish operations, and as part of this process it separated its Northern Bank branches in the Republic of Ireland and transferred into a newly formed company called Northern Bank (Ireland) Limited.